ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 ### Installing Sudo

 ```
-#Login in as the root user
+# 1. Login in as the root user
 $ su -
 Password:
 $